Veektaw/Snip-WebApp/README.md

-# Project Description: RedRoute URL Shortener
+# Project Description: Snip URL Shortener

 The Snip URL Shortener project is my take at a URL shortening service.
 The application will allow users to convert long URLs into shorter, more ones.
 The service will utilize cutting-edge technologies to ensure fast and reliable redirection, while also providing additional features such as link analytics and QR code generation.